Dark of the Sun: Plot

 In 1964, mercenary Bruce Curry is publicly hired by Congolese President Ubi to rescue European residents from an isolated mining town about to be attacked by rebel Simbas.
 However, his real mission is to retrieve $50 million of diamonds from a mine company's vault.
-Curry's subordinates include his black friend Ruffo and alcoholic Doctor Wreid.
+Curry's group includes his black friend Ruffo and alcoholic Doctor Wreid.
 He also reluctantly recruits ex-Nazi Henlein because he needs his military expertise and leadership skills.

 Ubi gives Curry a steam train and Congolese government soldiers.
 However, as the mission is in violation of UN accords, the train is attacked and damaged by a United Nations peacekeeping plane.
 At a burned-out farmhouse, they pick up a traumatised woman named Claire, who watched her husband being hacked to death by Simbas.
 Meanwhile, Henlein begins to cause trouble because he knows about the diamonds and resents Curry's leadership.
 He casually kills two children for being possible Simba spies and starts making advances towards Claire.
 When interrupted by Curry, the German attacks Curry with a swagger stick and a chainsaw.
 Only Ruffo is able to stop Curry from killing Henlein.

 Further complications arise when the mercenaries reach the mining town.
 First, the diamonds are in a time-locked vault delaying the train's departure.
 Second, Dr Wreid insists he cannot abandon a pregnant woman at a nearby mission hospital.
 Reluctantly, Curry agrees to let the doctor stay behind.

 As Curry waits anxiously for the vault to open, the Simbas attack the town and the station.
 The train, loaded with the diamonds and residents, slowly departs under small arms fire.
 However, a mortar round destroys the coupling between the last two carriages.
 The last coach - carrying the diamonds and most of the Europeans - rolls back into the Simba-held town as the rest of the train steams away.

 Curry and Ruffo set out to retrieve the diamonds during the night.
 Using a Simba disguise, Ruffo carries Curry's seemingly lifeless body into the town's hotel, where harrowing scenes depict murder, torture and male rape.
 A diversionary attack by surviving Congolese soldiers enables them to get the diamonds and escape in vehicles.
 When they run low on fuel, Curry leaves to find more.
 Henlein takes advantage of his absence to kill Ruffo in the mistaken belief that he has the diamonds.
 When Curry returns to find his friend dead, he pursues Henlein and kills him after a vicious fight.
 Back at the convoy, with his job done, Curry reflects on the type of man he is before turning himself in for a court-martial to answer for his actions.